Life is Strange: True Colors and Life is Strange Remastered coming to Nintendo Switch

 Life is Strange: True Colors and the Life is Strange Remastered collection are coming to the Nintendo Switch.

-Announced during Nintendo's E3 2021 Direct, fans of the series got a new 2D trailer featuring Max and Chloe from the original Life is Strange game and newcomer Alex who were all riding a train through what appears to be Arcadia Bay.
+Announced during Nintendo's E3 2021 Direct, fans of the series got a new 2D trailer - which is a stark difference to the game’s usual 3D stylised design - featuring Max and Chloe from the original Life is Strange game and newcomer Alex who were all riding a train through what appears to be Arcadia Bay.

 This story is still developing…